 Disability Resource Centre (DRC)

-UPDATE: All students who have been made an offer of a place at the University of Cambridge (for Michaelmas Term 2013 entry) and who have disclosed a disability as part of their application process have been sent an email from the DRC containing important information for incoming students.
+UPDATE: All students who have been made an offer of a place at the University of Cambridge (for Michaelmas Term 2014 entry) and who have disclosed a disability as part of their application process will be sent an email from the DRC containing important information for incoming students.